francistec/francistec/README.md

 # Francis L. Tec Can @francistec
 ### Hi there 👋

-My name is **Francis L. Tec**, currentyly I'm working as **Lead Software Engineer** at [Luxoft](https://www.luxoft.com/).
+My name is **Francis L. Tec**, currentlly I'm working as **Lead Software Engineer** at [Luxoft](https://www.luxoft.com/).
 Living in the paradise (Cancun, Mexico 🌴)
-I've 12 years of experience in web development, I teach about some technologies topics in [SlothTech](https://www.slothtech.io/) community.
+I have 12 years of experience in web development, I teach about some technologies topics in [SlothTech](https://www.slothtech.io/) community.
-I've a lot of experience in travel systems, including business rules.
+I have a lot of experience in travel systems, including business rules.

 ### My skills